How Much Does Popcorn Ceiling Removal Cost?

 No two homes are identical, and likewise, no two popcorn ceiling removal projects are identical.
 Consider a few factors when contemplating the best way to remove popcorn ceiling texture and estimate the project’s cost.
 A contractor will factor in the size and height of the ceiling and consider the type of texture.
 The going rate of labor in the community will also impact the final price, as will any applicable fees to dispose of the waste.

 A professional contractor will usually want to look at the project’s scope before giving the homeowner a quote.
-The typical range in cost of $898 to $2,847 is just a starting point.
-Some contractors will charge by the square foot for specific services.
-For example, just scraping popcorn ceiling texture runs between $500 and $1,000 per 500 square feet of ceiling.
-Debris removal for the same area runs about $148 to $168.
-Afterward, the cost to paint ceiling panels can add another $440 to $1,055.
+Some contractors will charge by the square foot for specific services, and removing a popcorn ceiling costs more for larger spaces.
+For example, the cost to scrape popcorn ceilings runs between $300 and $750 per 500 square feet of ceiling.
+Debris removal for the same area runs about $150 to $170.
+Afterward, the cost to paint ceiling panels can add another $1 to $3 per square foot.

 Ceiling Height and Type